Training Programs: BTDPC Program

 NOTE: This assessment is held in-person for six days at a pilot site.

-Based on your interview results, you may proceed to the pre-entry assessment.
+Based on your interview results, you may be invited to the pre-entry assessment.
+The pre-entry assessment will evaluate your performance of dental procedures on simulators/mannequins, as well as review some of your theoretical knowledge.
 This will identify your areas of strength and weakness, relative to the following areas:

 - Caries management and operative